Skip to content

 The STEAMe Solution:

 Workforce development software should do more than store data; It should actively support and engage your learners every step of the way.
-STEAMe’s Automated Engagements send personalized, AI chat-based prompts straight to a learner’s phone, keeping communication responsive and accessible.
-These text nudges flag potential risks early, and trigger the right support pathways when they’re needed most.
+STEAMe’s Auto Engagements send personalized, AI chat-based prompts straight to a learner’s phone, keeping communication responsive and accessible.
+These text nudge reminders, flag potential risks early, and trigger the right support pathways when they’re needed most.

 Traditional workforce development strategies tend to celebrate completion rates as its ultimate metric of success, and then move on.
-But, without active follow-up and a focus on career path prosperity, learners stall, and either never make it to the hiring pipeline or leave roles prematurely.
+But, without active post-placement follow-up and a focus on longer term career prosperity, learners stall, or often leave roles prematurely.

 Real-Life Pain Points